 The consortia are also developing IT solutions for specific use cases, with the aim of sharing research and clinical data across multiple locations and organisations.
 Examples of these use cases include IT-based support for diagnosing and treating rare diseases – plus recruiting patients for clinical studies, creating personalised cancer therapies, and similar tasks in day-to-day healthcare and research.
 These concrete use cases demonstrate the added value of the consortia’s data-sharing and IT solutions.

 Furthermore, the consortia are working to strengthen medical informatics in Germany.
 Measures include the development of curricula, and the establishment of professorships and junior research groups.

 To this end, initial ideas were developed during the first phase (conceptual phase, from 2016 to 2017).
-The best solutions were selected, and will be implemented (development and networking phase, from 2018 to 2021).
-If the objectives of this second phase are successfully met, the solutions will be made available to other (university) hospitals (consolidation and further development phase, from 2022 to 2025).
+The best solutions were selected, and are being implemented (development and networking phase, from 2018 to 2022).
+The solutions will be made available to other (university) hospitals (consolidation and further development phase, from 2023 to 2026).